ytorg/Yotter/README.md

 * [Donate](#donate-)

 ## Features:
+✅ No Ads.
-* No JavaScript.
+✅ No JavaScript.
+✅ Minimalist.
+✅ Search on Twitter and Youtube.
+✅ Zero connections to Google/Twitter on the client.
-* Follow Twitter accounts.
+✅ Follow Twitter accounts.
-* Follow Youtube accounts.
+✅ Follow Youtube accounts.
-* Save your favourite Tweets.
+✅ Save your favourite Tweets.
-* Save your favourite Youtube videos [Coming soon!]
-* Tor-friendly.
+✅ Tor-friendly.
-* Terminal-friendly.
+✅ Terminal-browser friendly.
-* Easy 1 minute self-hosting deploy.
+✅ Easy 2 minute self-hosting deploy.
 > And many more to come!

-## Privacy
+## 🎭 Privacy
 #### Connections
 Parasitter cares about your privacy, and for this it will never make any connection to Twitter or Youtube on the client.
 Every request is proxied through the Parasitter server; video streaming, photos, data gathering, scrapping, etc.